JoshOrndorff/recipes/src/main/setup.md

 ## Updating Your Runtime

-You can paste any of the runtime samples below into that `runtime_examples.rs` file and compile the new runtime binaries with:
+You can paste runtime samples from this Cookbook into the `runtime_examples.rs` file and compile the new runtime binaries with:

 ```bash
 cd substrate-example